-Linux and Unix talk command
+Linux talk command

 Talk is a visual communication program which copies lines from your terminal to that of another user, much like an instant messenger service.
 When first called, talk contacts the talk daemon on the other user's machine, which sends the message below.